aleckxareign/aleckxareign/README.md

 I like working on projects that mix logic + creativity, whether that’s designing interfaces, connecting backend systems, or making apps feel smoother and more intuitive to use.
 Basically… if I can code it and make it look cute, I’m in 😭

-💻 Exploring full-stack development
+💻 Exploring full-stack development<br>
-🎨 Into UI/UX design and creating visuals/mockups in Canva
+🎨 Into UI/UX design and creating visuals/mockups in Canva<br>
-🗄️ Interested in databases and system design
+🗄️ Interested in databases and system design<br>
 📚 Always learning, experimenting, and improving little by little

 I enjoy turning ideas into projects that feel polished, useful, and human-centered 🤍